Membership

 When to apply: Applications are closed.

-Committee meetings: Each year, five CEC meetings are held: a virtual winter introductory meeting, a virtual spring meeting, an in-person summer meeting, and an in-person meeting in conjunction with the Surgery Summit in October.
-As much as possible, it is necessary for all subcommittee members to attend these meetings.
+Committee meetings: Each year, four CE Committee meetings are held: a virtual winter introductory meeting, virtual spring meeting, a virtual summer meeting, and an in-person meeting in conjunction with the Surgery Summit in October.
+As much as possible, it is necessary for all committee members to attend these meetings.
+CE Committee members receive complimentary Surgery Summit registration.
 Additional meetings are scheduled as needed.

 Benefits of service: